Seagate/cortx/doc/S3ServerQuickStart.md

 ### Running Unit test and System test
 1. Setup host system
   * `$ ./update-hosts.sh`
 2. Following script by default will build the code, run the unit test and system test in your local system.
 Check for help to get more details.
   * `$ ./jenkins-build.sh`.
 If you face issue with clang-format, recommanded git version and clang-format needs to be installed.
 Do it from [here](#getting-git--gerit-to-work).
+  * You may have to add `/usr/local/bin` to PATH variable using command `$PATH=$PATH:/usr/local/bin` if not there already.

   Make sure output log has message as shown in below image to ensure successful run of system test in `./jenkins-build.sh`.

 <p align="center"><img src="../../assets/images/jenkins_script_output.PNG?raw=true"></p>